PARC/ai-ethics/Committee-Guidelines.md

 ## Post deployment

 - Is there a plan to take action to ensure individuals and groups have access to meaningful remedy and redress.
 This may include, for example, creating clear, independent, and visible processes for redress following adverse individual or societal effects.
+- What will the reporting process and process for recourse be?
 - Is there a plan for what to do if the project has unintended consequences?
 This may be part of a maintenance plan and should involve post-launch monitoring plans.
+   - Establish mechanisms to ensure that where discrimination has occurred as a result of a decision-making algorithm, relevant parties, including affected individuals, are informed of the harms and how they can challenge a decision or outcome.
 - Is there a sunset plan developed for the system to manage algorithm or data risks after the product is no longer in active development?
-- Did you determine how to communicate the uncertainty/margin of error for each decision?
+- Did the team determine how to communicate the uncertainty/margin of error for each decision?
-- What will the reporting process and process for recourse be?
-- In instances where there is a risk of discrimination, include technical specification with details of the machine learning application and its functions, including samples of the training data used and details of the source of data.
-- Establish mechanisms to ensure that where discrimination has occurred as a result of a decision-making algorithm, relevant parties, including affected individuals, are informed of the harms and how they can challenge a decision or outcome.

 ## Possible points of discussion

 - Do you trust the client you’re working with?
-- Is the machine learning team pursuing diversity, equity and, other means of inclusion within machine learning development teams (i.e.,is the team working on the project diverse)?
+- Is the the group pursuing diversity, equity and, other means of inclusion within the teams (i.e.,is the team working on the project diverse)?
 This will help to identify and prevent inadvertent discrimination.
-- Imagine yourself as subject to all possible outcomes of a system, are they all equally fair and just from that point-of-view?
-"If you can't decide what side you will end up on, any side should be good." (e.g., John Rawls theory of justice)
+- Useful exercize: Imagine yourself subject to all possible outcomes of a system, are they all equally fair and just from that point-of-view? (e.g., John Rawls theory of justice)

 ## Sources